ISCODEVUTB/TaskHub/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+You can find more information about this license at <https://www.gnu.org/licenses/gpl-3.0.html>